AmericasNLP/americasnlp2024/ST1_MachineTranslation/README.md

 # AmericasNLP 2024 Shared Task on Machine Translation into Indigenous Languages

 Welcome to the Machine Translation Shared Task into Indigenous Languages!
 We are excited to host the **3rd iteration** of the Shared Task.
 For reference to the prior shared tasks, winning submissions, and further analysis on the data and results, please see the following Findings papers, from [2021](https://aclanthology.org/2021.americasnlp-1.23/) and [2023](https://aclanthology.org/2023.americasnlp-1.23/).
-System description papers can be found [here for 2021](https://aclanthology.org/volumes/2021.americasnlp-1/)and [here for 2023](https://aclanthology.org/volumes/2023.americasnlp-1/).
+System description papers can be found [here for 2021](https://aclanthology.org/volumes/2021.americasnlp-1/) and [here for 2023](https://aclanthology.org/volumes/2023.americasnlp-1/).

 ## Updates